CodingDojoEpisodes/RefactoringWorkshop/What Is Refactoring.md

 Ok, Ok, these are good questions, let me try to explain.
 For me, Refactoring is like playing a game.
 I call this game Customer is In the Room.
 When I refactor, a customer or any other stakeholder can always, at any point in time, challenge me to run under development software and I will be able to run the current code I’m working on, without any delays.
 With rewrite, you can’t do that.
 You will only be able to run the software when you are done rewriting the unit.
-Now, thats a big difference.
+Now, that's a big difference.
 1. G:
 Without any delays?!
 Without any delays?!!
 Let me tell you, young man, I’ve been in the software industry long enough to know there is no “without any delays” in software.
 You need to finish the change, you need to debug, you need to test, you need to fix all the defects, only then you can run the software.